TSAssistant: A Human-in-the-Loop Agentic Framework for Automated Target Safety Assessment: Abstract

 \section{Abstract}

-Target Safety Assessment (\tsa) requires systematic integration of heterogeneous evidence, including genetic, transcriptomic, target homology, pharmacological, and clinical data, to evaluate potential safety liabilities of therapeutic targets.
-This process is inherently iterative and expert-driven, posing challenges in scalability and reproducibility.
-We present \tool, a multi-agent framework designed to support \tsa report drafting through a modular, section-based, and human-in-the-loop paradigm.
-The framework decomposes report generation into a coordinated pipeline of specialised subagents, each targeting a single \tsa section.
-Specialised subagents retrieve structured and unstructured data as well as literature evidence from curated biomedical sources through standardised tool interfaces, producing individually citable, evidence-grounded sections.
-Agent behaviour is governed by a hierarchical instruction architecture comprising system prompts, domain-specific skill modules, and runtime user instructions.
-A key feature is an interactive refinement loop in which users may manually edit sections, append new information, upload additional sources, or re-invoke agents to revise specific sections, with the system maintaining conversational memory across iterations. \tool is designed to reduce the mechanical burden of evidence synthesis and report drafting, supporting a hybrid model in which agentic AI augments evidence synthesis while toxicologists retain final decision authority.
+Target Safety Assessment (\tsa) requires systematic integration of genetic, transcriptomic, target homology, pharmacological, and clinical data to evaluate potential safety liabilities of therapeutic targets.
+This process is labor-intensive and expert-dependent, posing challenges in scalability and reproducibility.
+We present \tool, a human-in-the-loop multi-agent framework that decomposes \tsa report generation into a workflow of specialized subagents: \emph{Research Subagents} that each ground and cite a single \tsa domain, and \emph{Synthesis Subagents} that integrate findings across domains.
+Subagents retrieve and synthesize evidence from curated biomedical sources through standardized tool interfaces and produce individually citable, evidence-grounded sections, with behavior shaped by a hierarchical instruction architecture that separates coordination logic from domain expertise and user intent.
+To complement these soft constraints, programmatic execution hooks and persistent memory stores enforce hard constraints across the workflow, while an interactive refinement loop allows experts to review and revise individual sections with full conversational context preserved across iterations.
+Rather than a single holistic comparison, we decompose report quality into reproducibility, evidential grounding, task-level accuracy, and controllability under expert oversight, finding high reproducibility and grounding, substantial agreement with the human reference, and net-positive expert-driven refinement.